 Figure 4.
-SEM images and EDS spectra of ZIF-8 (a) and ANI@ZIF-8 (b).
+SEM images of (a) ZIF-8 and (b) ANI@ZIF-8.

 3.2.
 Scanning electron microscopy (SEM)

 Figure 4 shows the SEM images of ZIF-8 and ANI@ZIF-8.
 As shown in the Figure 4, both materials exhibit unique polyhedral geometry, and the particle size of ANI@ZIF-8 is significantly larger than that of pure ZIF-8.
 This indicates that the encapsulation process of aniline molecules within the ZIF-8 framework does not affect its original morphology and only increases the particle size.